-Prerequisite: High school algebra II, MAT 102 or appropriate algebra placement score.
+Prerequisite: MAT 102 or appropriate algebra placement score.
 (3/3)

+- PHS 102

-PHS 102 Physical Science II
+Physical Science II

+4 SHC

 This is a continuation of the introduction to science with emphasis on science terminology and investigations of the physical world.
 Topics are selected from astronomy, chemistry, geology and physics.
-Prerequisite: High school algebra II, MAT 102 or equivalent.
+Prerequisite: MAT 102 or appropriate algebra placement score.
 (3/3)